josmar-crwdstffng/angular/aio/content/guide/service-worker-getting-started.md

 Now the application has no access to network interaction.

-For applications that do not use the Angular service worker, refreshing now would display Chrome's Internet disconnected page that says "There is no Internet connection".
+For applications that do not use the Angular service worker, refreshing now would display the Internet disconnected page in Chrome that says "There is no Internet connection".

 With the addition of an Angular service worker, the application behavior changes.
 On a refresh, the page loads normally.